top of page

 About Kim

-Soprano, pianist, and teacher Kimberly Soby brings joy to concert halls and classrooms alike, passionately using her vast experience to promote music for new generations of performers and music lovers.
+Dr. Kimberly Soby is a soprano, pianist, and teacher who brings joy to concert halls and classrooms alike, passionately using her broad experience to promote music for new generations of performers and music lovers.

-She has presented at the Association for Literary Critics, Scholars, and Writers, the National Opera Association, and the Fourth International Conference on Women’s Work in Music.
-With her collaborator, performer, musicologist, and arts advocate Shannon Rose McAuliffe, she has presented at Feminist Theory & Music, College Music Society, and the National Opera Association.
-Her research can also be heard on SMT-Pod Season 2, where she discusses gendered settings of Chamisso’s Frauenliebe und -leben.
+Kim has presented research at the Association for Literary Critics, Scholars, and Writers, the National Opera Association, and the Fourth International Conference on Women’s Work in Music.
+With collaborator Shannon Rose McAuliffe, she has also presented at Feminist Theory & Music, College Music Society, and the National Opera Association.
+Her work is featured on SMT-Pod (Season 2), where she discusses gendered musical settings of Chamisso’s Frauenliebe und -leben.

-Non-musical interests include the beach, cats, and the Oxford comma.
-She is obnoxious during March Madness while she roots feverishly for UConn basketball and continues to maintain her private voice and piano studio through the wonders of technology
+Outside of music, she enjoys the beach, cats, and the Oxford comma.
+She is enthusiastically (and, by her own admission, obnoxiously) devoted to UConn basketball, especially during March Madness, and continues to maintain a private voice and piano studio thanks to the wonders of technology.

 Bachelor of Music in Vocal Performance